What if you want to adjust the JAR file of one of your dependencies before you use it?

 3 actionable tasks: 3 executed

-Similar to task types, an artifact transform consists of an action and some parameters.
-The major difference to custom task types is that the action and the parameters are implemented as two separate classes.
+Similar to task types, an artifact transform consists of an action and some optional parameters.
+The major difference from custom task types is that the action and the parameters are implemented as two separate classes.

 The implementation of the artifact transform action needs to register each output artifact by calling TransformOutputs.dir() or TransformOutputs.file().

-You can only supply two types of paths to the dir or file methods:
+You can supply two types of paths to the dir or file methods:

-• An absolute path to the input artifact or in the input artifact (for an input directory).
+• An absolute path to the input artifact or within the input artifact (for an input directory).

 • A relative path.

 For a relative path, the dir() or file() method returns a workspace to the transform action.
-The implementation of the transform action needs to create the transformed artifact at the location of the provided workspace.
+The transform action needs to create the transformed artifact at the location of the provided workspace.

 build.gradle.kts